mmariuzzo/test-java/docs/USAGE.md

 * there are annotated model classes able to marshalling/unmarshalling with starter-kit models
 * the class implementing PersistenceAdapter interact with data framework to store the information or to find it.

+> Take a look to `/examples/relying-party-spring-boot/src/main/resources/sql/schema.sql` for the sample database entities structure

 ## Configuration Options